foundryvtt/crucible/docs/Character/Skills.md

 #### Science Tasks

-**Recall.** You can perform a Science check to remember details about a scientifically observed, theorized, or proven phenomenon.
+**Recall.** You can perform a Science check to remember details about a scientifically observed, theorized, or proven phenomenon.<br>
 **Theorize.** You can come to new conclusions using information you've already acquired, in regards to natural sciences such as geology and chemistry.
-This includes predicting the properties or effects of a substance, or the purpose of a mechanical device.
+This includes predicting the properties or effects of a substance, or the purpose of a mechanical device.<br>

 | Rank | Science Progression Ideas          |
 | ---- | ---------------------------------- |